jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 WUBRG
 Kindred Sorcery - Expeditioner
-You win the game if you control a total of 33 or more Expeditioners, Chroma, Lumina or Pictos permanents.
+You win the game if you control a total of 33 or more Expeditioner, Chroma, Lumina or Picto permanents.
+---
+When one falls, we continue.
 ```

 [card implementation](../custom/cards/t/the_greatest_expedition_in_history.txt)